-The audit of the accompanying financial statements of the IMSA Student Activities Fund - a fiduciary (agency) fund of the State of Illinois, Illinois Mathematics and Science Academy (Academy) was performed by Washington, Pittman & McKeever, LLC.
+The audit of the accompanying financial statements of the IMSA Student Activities Fund - a fiduciary (agency) fund of the Illinois Mathematics and Science Academy (Academy) was performed by Washington, Pittman & McKeever, LLC.

 Based on their audit, the auditors expressed an unmodified opinion on the Academy's basic financial statements of the IMSA Student Activities Fund.